Documentation and Knowledge Base

 Issue AI Analytics for Jira has the following known issues:

-An Enable AI Analytics button is made available in the Issue View screen.
-Once button is pressed, the issue summary and description are sent for analysis to an external AI engine.
-The analysis results are displayed as tabs, through a new panel in the Issue View screen.
+An Enable AI Analytics button appears on the Issue View screen.
+When this button is clicked, the issue details are sent to an external AI engine for analysis.
+The results of the analysis are then presented as tabs within a new panel on the Issue View screen.

 Example: